-Lightning, thunderstorms and tornadoes aren’t the only threats to the electrical infrastructure.
-In winter, ice and wind, even wind alone, can be just as dangerous and destructive to power lines, leading to a disruption in service.
+Lightning, thunderstorms and tornadoes aren’t the only threats to OPPD’s electrical infrastructure.
+In the winter, ice and wind can be just as dangerous and damaging to power lines, leading to disruptions in service.

-Each drop of freezing rain adds weight to power lines and their structures.
-It also adds more pressure and strain.
+Each drop of freezing rain adds weight to power lines and their structures, also increasing pressure and strain.

 OPPD uses guidelines in the National Electrical Safety Code (NESC) and various weather condition scenarios to determine the design criteria for ice load on overhead power lines.